magento/devdocs/.github/PULL_REQUEST_TEMPLATE.md

 ## Purpose of this PR (required)

-Describe the goal and the types of changes this PR covers.
+Describe the goal and the type of changes this PR covers.

 ## Affected URLS (required)